 Become a trusted partner, being provided with solutions aligned with the best interests of customers, whilst being transparent and at a low cost.
 As an independent technology company, AppNexus is fully aligned to the interests of their customers and aims to create a better internet.

-Their real-time decisioning platform supports core products that enable publishers to maximise yield; and marketers and agencies to harness data and machine learning to deliver intelligent and customised campaigns.
+Their real-time platform supports core products that enable publishers to maximise yield, and marketers and agencies to harness data and machine learning to deliver intelligent and customised campaigns.

 In May 2017, AppNexus, LiveRamp and MediaMath, as well as others, announced the launch of an open, technology industry consortium to make people-based marketing widely available within programmatic channels.
-It is well-worth staying tuned into current programmatic news to see how this develops in the coming months.
+It is well-worth staying tuned for programmatic news to see how this develops in the coming months.

 Which Demand Side Platform Should You Choose?

 The difference between the various DSPs is not always obvious.
 We have only listed 10 here, there are many, many more on the market for you to choose from.

-Each has its own benefits and drawbacks, and depends greatly upon your requirement and objectives.
+Each has its own benefits and drawbacks and depends greatly on your requirement and objectives.